PCOS & other ovarian cysts

 Functional ovarian cysts

-Functional cysts are the most common type of ovarian cyst, and they are related to the normal activities of the ovaries, that is, the monthly maturation and bursting of a follicle leading to the release of an egg.
-A follicle cyst can develop if the follicle matures but fails to release an egg.
+Functional cysts are the most common type, and they are related to the normal activities of the ovaries; that is, the monthly maturation and bursting of a follicle leading to the release of an egg.
+A follicular cyst can develop if the follicle matures but fails to release an egg.

-Typically, the remains of the follicle will transform after the release of the egg, becoming what is known as the corpus luteum.
+Typically, the remains of the follicle will transform after the release of the egg, and become what’s called the corpus luteum.
 The corpus luteum is responsible for pumping out the progesterone that maintains an early pregnancy, should one occur.
-But if the follicle fills with fluid after the egg is released and then closes up again, it can form what is known as a corpus luteum cyst.
+But if the follicle fills with fluid after the egg is released and then closes up again, it can form a corpus luteum cyst.

 Functional cysts are typically not serious, and they tend to go away on their own.
 However, if cysts become bigger and do not naturally resolve, a woman may experience pelvic or lower abdominal pain or bloating.
 In this case, she may need to see her doctor to determine whether treatment is needed.